William Pitt the Younger: Finances

 Another important domestic issue with which Pitt had to concern himself was the national debt, which had doubled to £243 million during the American war.
 Every year, a third of the budget of £24 million went to pay interest.
 Pitt sought to reduce the national debt by imposing new taxes.
 In 1786, he instituted a sinking fund so that £1 million a year was added to a fund so that it could accumulate interest; eventually, the money in the fund was to be used to pay off the national debt.
+Pitt had learned of the idea of the 'Sinking Fund' from his father in 1772.
+Earl Chatham had been informed of the Welshman, Sir Richard Price's idea, Pitt approved of the idea and adopted it when he was in office.
 By 1792, the debt had fallen to £170 million.

 Pitt always paid careful attention to financial issues.
 A fifth of Britain's imports were smuggled in without paying taxes.
 He made it easier for honest merchants to import goods by lowering tariffs on easily smuggled items such as tea, wine, spirits, and tobacco.
 This policy raised customs revenues by nearly £2 million a year.

-In 1797, Pitt was forced to protect the kingdom's gold reserves by preventing individuals from exchanging banknotes for gold.
+In 1797 Pitt was forced to protect the kingdom's gold reserves by preventing individuals from exchanging banknotes for gold.
 Great Britain would continue to use paper money for over two decades.
-Pitt was also forced to introduce Great Britain's first-ever income tax.
+Pitt also introduced Great Britain's first-ever income tax.
 The new tax helped offset losses in indirect tax revenue, which had been caused by a decline in trade.
+Pitt's two policies of suspending cash payments and introducing Income Tax were later cited by the French Minister of Finance as being 'genius', as they had stopped the French from destroying Britain's economy.